Admissions: PsyD in Clinical Psychology

 Due to the substantial curricular practical field experience this program requires, International students on F-1 Student visas do not qualify for post-completion practical training (OPT).

 Transfer of Credit: PsyD in Clinical Psychology

-Credits earned in graduate-level courses completed at another accredited institution1 no more than five years prior to matriculation at William James College, for which a grade of "B" or better2 was awarded, are eligible for transfer to William James College.
+Credits earned in graduate-level courses completed at another accredited institution1 no more than seven years prior to matriculation at William James College, for which a grade of "B" or better2 was awarded, are eligible for transfer to William James College.
 Said transfer credit may be applied to degree requirements subject to the following two provisions:

 - No more than 20 percent of the total credits comprising a student's degree program may be satisfied through transfer credit; however, various degree programs may establish policies that further limit the acceptability and application of transfer credit.

 - The determination of the actual acceptance and applicability of potentially eligible transfer credit is the responsibility of the appropriate program chair/director.